Air Purifier Room Size Calculator

 The table below shows approximate CADR targets for typical rooms at a mid-range ACH of about 5.
 These are rounded for simplicity.
 Actual results will vary with ceiling height and your exact ACH choice.

 Use these values only as a starting point.
-The calculator will give you more tailored results based on your exact measurements and ACH choice.
+The calculator will give you a more tailored result based on your exact measurements and ACH target.

 Understanding filter costs and long-term operation

 The replacement filter cost and filter life inputs help you estimate what it might cost to run an air purifier in your room over time.
-For a simple monthly cost estimate, you can use:
+For a simple monthly cost estimate, you can use this rough relationship in plain language: monthly filter cost is about the filter price divided by the number of months the filter lasts.

 For example, if a filter set costs $40 and lasts 6 months, the filter cost is about $6.67 per month.
-If another purifier uses $25 filters every 3 months, that is about $8.33 per month.
+If another purifier uses $25 filters every 3 months, that works out to about $8.33 per month.
 Even if the second purifier is cheaper upfront, the total cost of ownership may be higher over a few years.
+That is why it often helps to compare airflow performance and maintenance cost together instead of focusing on only one number.

 To estimate the CADR you need

-• Select a purifier with CADR at or above that value for your primary pollutant (dust, pollen, or smoke).
+- Select a purifier with CADR at or above that value for your primary pollutant.

 Assumptions and limitations

-• Single, enclosed room: The calculation assumes you are treating one reasonably enclosed space, not a whole house or a space with constant open doors and windows.
+- Single, enclosed room: The calculation assumes you are treating one reasonably enclosed space, not a whole house or a large area with constantly open doors and windows.

-• Reasonably mixed air: It assumes the air in the room mixes fairly evenly over time, so the purifier eventually “sees” most of the air volume.
-Real rooms may have dead zones or drafts.
+- Reasonably mixed air: It assumes the purifier eventually sees most of the room air.
+Real rooms can have dead zones, obstructed corners, or drafts.

-• Residential or light commercial use: It targets typical homes, apartments, and small offices, not hospitals, laboratories, or industrial facilities with strict ventilation standards.
+- Residential or light commercial use: It is aimed at homes, apartments, and small offices, not hospitals, laboratories, or industrial facilities with strict ventilation standards.

-• Stable pollution levels: It does not account for sudden spikes in pollutants (for example, a wildfire smoke event, heavy indoor smoking, or a major chemical spill).
+- Stable pollution levels: It does not model sudden spikes such as heavy indoor smoking, wildfire smoke surges, or major renovation dust.

-• Not medical advice: This tool does not diagnose, treat, or prevent any disease.
-If you have asthma, COPD, or other respiratory or cardiovascular conditions, speak with a qualified health professional about your specific needs.
+- Not medical advice: This tool does not diagnose, treat, or prevent disease.
+If you have asthma, COPD, severe allergies, or other health concerns, ask a qualified professional about your situation.

-• Different pollutants behave differently: CADR ratings are typically based on standardized tests using dust, pollen, and smoke.
-Gases and volatile organic compounds (VOCs), such as formaldehyde or cooking fumes, may require specialized filters like activated carbon or other technologies.
+- Different pollutants behave differently: CADR ratings usually focus on dust, pollen, and smoke.
+Gases and VOCs often require activated carbon or other specialized media.

-• Building leakage and outdoor air: The calculator does not account for air leaks, mechanical ventilation systems, or open windows and doors, all of which can significantly change effective ACH.
+- Building leakage and outdoor air: The calculator does not account for air leaks, HVAC ventilation rates, or open windows and doors, all of which can affect real-world ACH.

-• Noise and fan speed: A purifier might only reach its rated CADR at its highest fan speed, which may be too loud for sleeping.
-In that case, you may want a higher-rated unit so that a medium speed still meets your target.
+- Noise and fan speed: A purifier might only reach its rated CADR at the highest fan speed, which may be louder than you want while sleeping or working.

 When to consider a higher CADR than the calculator suggests